richmengsix/ffprobe-static-electron/README.md

 ffprobe-static
 ====

+**-->Modified version<--** adding `browser`, as a platform option, for use case when module is bundled using browserify. and added to html using src.The module untimately it returns a file path to the binary.
+This is tailored for a use case such as that of [autoEdit.io](http://autoEdit.io) where it is an electron app where the front end is in backbone and bundled with browserify, while the backend, is a series of node modules, where the code to run ffmpeg ultimatly resides.

 Static binaries for `ffprobe`.
 OSX only at the moment, please send a PR if you would like to help with adding support for other platforms.

 Based on <https://github.com/eugeneware/ffmpeg-static>.